Fierce-Inc/eddy-catalog-generator/README.md

 - **Products**: 10,000 SKUs with realistic details
 - **Reviews**: 50,000 customer reviews (5 per product)

-All content is generated using the Fierce Evergreen Apparel brand guide to ensure consistency with the brand's values, tone, and target audience.
+All content is generated using the provided brand guide to ensure consistency with the brand's values, tone, and target audience.

 ## 🚀 Quick Start